saoirse-defi/milestone2-vanilla/README.md

 #### User Input Choices

+During the design process of a video game, choosing the correct control scheme is an essential as it's the only physical connection that the user has with the application.

 ##### Desktop Controls

 Due to the nature of JavaScript's event listening system, a choice between 2 player input methods on desktop had to be made.